 Constructive feedback is supportive feedback given to individuals to help identify solutions to areas of weakness they may have.
-Therefore, constructive feedback comes with positive intentions and is used as a supportive communication tool to address specific issues or concerns.
+Therefore, it comes with positive intentions and is used as a supportive communication tool to address specific issues or concerns.

 Purpose of Constructive Feedback

 The purpose of constructive feedback is to give feedback to an individual in a way that will lead to improvements or corrections.
-Constructive feedback is important, as it enhances personal and professional growth in individuals.
+This is important, as it enhances personal and professional growth in individuals.

 For example, constructive feedback can: